alkevin/music-all-front/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase (we use [Git Flow](https://guides.github.com/introduction/flow/index.html)).
 If you need more [details](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch `feature` from `develop`.